Eburonia/Japanese-Restaurant-Shibuya/README.md

    * Not implemented on the website for now, but an online guestbook on the website would also be a good idea to get feedback from previous guests.

 6. As a first-time visitor of the website, I want to know whether it is possible and needed to make a reservation, so that I can take that into account when I want to visit the restaurant in the future.
-   * In the navigation bar, a link to the 'Reservation' page has been added.
+   * In the navigation bar, a link to the 'Reservations' page has been added.
    * In the 'About' section of the index page, a styled anchor link (looks like a button) has been added to directly send potential guests to the 'Reservations' page.
-   * On the 'Reservation' page a clear form has been added with all the needed information to make a reservation at the restaurant.
+   * On the 'Reservations' page a clear form has been added with all the needed information to make a reservation at the restaurant.
    * The 'About' section on the index page states to make a reservation with a link to the reservations page.

 7. As a first-time visitor of the website, I want to know on what day and at what time it is possible to visit the restaurant, so that I know when to make a reservation in case I want to visit the restaurant in the future.
-   * On the index page of the restaurant, an 'Opening Hours' section has been added which indicates on what day and between what times the restaurant is opened.
+   * On the index page of the restaurant, an 'Opening Hours' section has been added which indicates on what day and between what hours the restaurant is opened.
-   * On the reservation form on the 'Reservation' page, a drop-down menu where you can select your desired date and a drop-down menu where you can select the desired time when you can make a reservation have been added.
+   * On the reservation form on the 'Reservations' page, a drop-down menu where you can select your desired date and a drop-down menu where you can select your desired time when you can make a reservation have been added.

 8. As a first-time visitor of the website, I want to know what the methods of payment are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.
    * On the index page of the website, a 'Payment Methods' section has been added.
 It clearly states cash is accepted (Euro only).
-It also indicates icons of accepted credit cards and even bitcoin cash is accepted (the green colour for the bitcoin icon is on purpose).
+It also indicates icons of accepted credit cards and even bitcoin cash is accepted (the green colour for the bitcoin icon is on purpose to make a distinction between credit cards and crypto).

 9. As a first-time visitor of the website, I want to know how and if I can get additional information about the restaurant in case it's not mentioned on the website.
    * In the navigation bar, a link to the 'Contact' page has been added.
 On this page, a form has been added where you can send a message in case you want to ask a question or you want additional information about the restaurant.